 - At Thanksgiving we prefer a pumpkin chiffon pie, and Vouvray would balance that dessert – or mince tarts – very well indeed.
 The range of possibilities is up to you.

-And the good news is that as more wine lovers discover this fine wine and explore its tasting possibilities, Vouvray is still a low-cost treat.
+Finally the good news is that as more wine lovers discover this fine wine and explore its tasting possibilities, Vouvray is still a low-cost treat.
 In addition to the wines already mentioned,

 - try a Barton & Guestier Vouvray